-Rear Adm.
-Kearney grew up in Dover, New Jersey and enlisted in the Navy in 1978.
+Rear Admiral Thomas Kearney grew up in Dover, New Jersey and enlisted in the Navy in 1978.
 He was commissioned via the Villanova University Navy ROTC program in 1984 with a Bachelor of Science Degree in Mechanical Engineering.
 Additionally, he holds a Master’s degree in Political Science (International Relations) from Villanova University and is certified as a Level III Program Manager from the Defense Acquisition University.

 Prior to command, his sea tours included assignments as a division officer and Navigation Department Head aboard USS New York City (SSN 696); engineer officer aboard USS Henry L. Stimson (SSBN 655 Gold), and executive officer aboard USS Helena (SSN 725), where he conducted deployments and patrols to both the North Atlantic and Western Pacific.